What are penalty notices?

 The amount payable is £60 if paid within 21 days of receipt rising to £120 if paid after 21 days.
 If the penalty is not paid within 28 days, the local authority must either prosecute for the original offence or withdraw the notice.

-The use of penalty notices varies greatly by local authority.
-15 local authorities issued 10 or fewer, including 7 local authorities that issued no penalty notices.
-22 out of 152 local authorities (14%) accounted for over 50% of penalty notices.
+The use of penalty notices varied greatly by local authority.
+3 local authorities issued no penalty notices.
+9 others issued less than 100.
+6 local authorities issued more than 5,000.
+27 out of 155 local authorities (17%) accounted for over 50% of all penalty notices.

 The changes in trend since 2015/16 follow the Isle of Wight Council v Jon Platt cases where the local authority issued proceedings against a parent who had taken their child on a term time holiday.
 Local authorities with large increases were asked to provide reasons and many cited the Supreme Court judgement, either as a result of returning to pre-court case levels following a slowdown or from a change in behaviour since the ruling.
 Further information on the cases are given below:

 - October 2015 - The magistrates’ court ruled that the parent had no case to answer.